AndreasArne/python-examination/README.md

 ![Tests and validation](https://github.com/andreasarne/python-examination/actions/workflows/test.yaml/badge.svg)

-Examiner is a layer on top of pythons unittest framework, for more verbose and clear output when test fail.
+python-tester is a layer on top of pythons unittest framework, for more verbose and clear output when test fail.
 It is used in a university course to examine student in a introductionary python course.

+Install using `uv` and run with `uv run tester <path to tests>`.

 # Added functionality